csshen/travelog/_posts/2018-09-14-luxembourg.md

 {% include geotag.html place="Luxembourg, Luxembourg" %}

-I was genuinely curious when we decided to go on an impromptu trip to a small country barely knew about.
+I was genuinely curious when we decided to go on an impromptu trip to a small country we barely knew about.
 I was amazed we could visit another country after just 45 minutes on a train, and had so many questions about the small country sandwiched between France, Germany, and Belgium.

 <p class="post-image-caption"></p>